swrobel/meta-surf-forecast/README.md

 Each forecasting service is massaged onto that scale as follows:

-* **Surfline v2:** "[Traffic Light](https://support.surfline.com/hc/en-us/articles/9780949042843-Surf-Ratings-Colors)" ratings, which equate to decimal values (0-6).
-These are massaged by multiplying by 5/6 to get a 0-5 scale.
+* **Surfline v2:** "[5-point ratings](https://support.surfline.com/hc/en-us/articles/36277684017819-Surf-Ratings-Colors), which equate to decimal values (0-4).
+These are massaged by multiplying by 5/4 to get a 0-5 scale.
+In theory, the scale can go up to 6, but apparently the top 2 values require a human forecaster override, and in practice have never been seen via the API.
 * **Spitcast:** ratings in text form:
   * 0.0 => Poor
   * 0.5 => Poor-Fair